hclimente/wisdom/README.md

 Accumulated knowledge from a life devoted to science.
 Eternally on-going effort, take with a grain of salt.

+Articles marked with \[Stub!\] are articles taken on the fly on talks.
+Dirty, incomplete sketches.
+Please ignore unless you lost all hope in any other source.

 # Biology

 ## Cancer